top of page

 Then, gradually begin shifting daily habits that have become unbalanced:

 If your habits simply changed over the holidays—as they often do—there’s no need for guilt.
-Stewardship is about choosing life-giving rhythms that support your health and reflect God’s care, no matter where you’re starting from.
-As 1 Corinthians 10:31 reminds us,
+Stewardship is about choosing life-giving rhythms that support your health and reflect care, no matter where you’re starting from.

 Moreover, it does not end at the dinner table.
-One of the most practical ways we can continue honouring God with our health is by moving our bodies regularly.
-The goal is not to chase performance, but rather to sustain the energy, strength, and endurance necessary to faithfully serve our families, students, and communities.
+One of the most practical ways we can continue to care for our health is by moving our bodies regularly.
+The goal is not to chase performance, but rather to sustain the energy, strength, and endurance necessary to serve our families, students, and communities.

 Embrace Movement as a Life-Giving Act of Stewardship

-That includes caring for our physical health—not as a checklist item or a pressure-filled goal, but as an ongoing act of worship and stewardship.
+That includes caring for our physical health—not as a checklist item or a pressure-filled goal, but as an ongoing act of stewardship for your bodies.

 It's OK if your movement isn't perfect, long, or structured.
 It just needs to be intentional and consistent.
 You can turn small moments into meaningful activities:

-Do light movement while listening to Scripture, worship music, or a podcast.
+• Do light movement while listening to an audio, music, or a podcast.

 Consider short bursts of indoor activity if the weather or energy are a barrier: 10-minute workouts, laps around the house, or a family movement break after meals.
 You do not need equipment or a gym to move.
 All you need is a willingness to be faithful in the small things.